 Three collateral courses are required: LIN 2201 and two courses in history or civilization, one in each language area, to be approved by the student's department adviser.
-LIT 1810 and LIT 1820 are recommended.
-When one of the languages is Japanese, LIT 1000 with LIT 1810 or LIT 1820 are recommended.
-Students are strongly advised to complete a minor in a complementary field.
-Most traditional graduate programs in language and literature will require students in this major to fulfill additional prerequisites in literature.
-At least 16 credits of those required for the major in two modern languages must be taken at Oakland University.
+LIT 1810 and LIT 1820 are

 In addition to these major requirements, students must complete the Oakland University General Education Requirements, the College of Arts and Sciences College Exploratory Requirement, and an appropriate number of free elective classes to meet the overall credit requirement for the degree (in most cases 124; some degrees may require a greater number).